-Due to the page limit, we have to reserve some problems on SDS as the motivation of future work, which includes: 1) To use the duality gap of Problem 1 as a better stopping criterion, because it indicates an upper-bound of the gap between the intermediate and optimal shaping solutions; 2) To propose a more scalable algorithm as a substitution of the geometric programing method in Figure 4; 3) To extend SDS to handle classical floorplanning.
-Also, because of the similarity between the slack in floorplanning and static timing analysis (STA), we believe SDS can be modified and applied on buffer/wire sizing for timing optimization.
+In terms of future research direction, we will try to propose a more scalable algorithm as a substitution of the geometric programming method in Fig. 4.
+Also, because of the similarity between the slack in floorplanning and static timing analysis, we believe SDS can be modified and applied on buffer/wire sizing for timing optimization.